Isle of Wight ferry beginners' guide

 Unless you are a very strong swimmer or own a yacht, you will need to catch an Isle of Wight ferry for your holiday.

-If you already know a bit about , Red Funnel ferries, Wightlink ferries or Hovertravel and are looking for discount codes and promotional vouchers... don't waste your time on this beginners' guide.
-Instead, book via this Red Funnel widget to get 10% off car ferry bookings, or check out our regularly updated guide to discount Isle of Wight ferry travel.
+If you already know a bit about Red Funnel ferries, Wightlink ferries or Hovertravel and are looking for discount codes and promotional vouchers... don't waste your time on this beginners' guide.
+Instead, book via this Red Funnel widget to get 20% off car ferry bookings or look for a better offer in our regularly updated guide to discount Isle of Wight ferry travel. (n.b. the booking widget usually offers a 10% discount, but Red Funnel has doubled the discount until 21st November 2024).
 If you're a first time visitor to the Isle of Wight, please read on: |

 |